ibm-cloud-architecture/refarch-kc/README.md

 ## Table Of Content

 * [Target Audiences](#target-audiences)
-* [Analysis](./analysis/readme.md) as a detail explanation of the event storming method applyied to the container shipping process.
+* [Analysis](./analysis/readme.md) is a detailed explanation of the event storming method applied to the containershipping process.
 * [Define microservice scopes](#define-microservice-scopes)
 * [Architecture](#architecture) using the different EDA patterns.
 * [Deployment](#deployment) to hybrid cloud